wxIshiko/wxCharts/README.md

 ## Credits

 wxCharts is largely based on the Chart.js project (http://chartjs.org/).
-It re-uses many of the ideas and implementations of that project and adpated them to C++ and the wxWidgets environment.
+It re-used many of the ideas and implementations of that project and adapted them to C++ and the wxWidgets environment.

 ## License